jpamata/jpamata.github.io/about.md

 		<li>Blockchain (Ethereum) Programming</li>
 	  </ul>
 </ul>

+<h2>What I'm Currently Up To</h2>
+<p align="justify"><strong>In programming:</strong> The latest trend in blockchain and the rise of cryptocurrencies as an asset has caught my eye on the May of 2017.
+Ever since then, I have been pouring some of my free time on the topic. </p>
+<p align="justify"><strong>In life:</strong>
+I'm spending my time learning the spanish language with duolingo this year.
+Apart from it, I'm trying to commune with my creative side by relearning my dusty piano and taking some writing classes.</p>

 <h2>This Blog</h2>
 <p align="justify">This blog started as a collection of my thoughts and musings across my journey as a programmer.
 Soon, I will also be publishing my notes as I learn about new domains and skills - currently, I'm learning ReactJS for a startup I'm working on so expect a few articles about it this October.
 To learn more about why I blog, I recommend reading this <a href="http://johnamata.com/I-Blog-Because//">blog post</a>. </p>